bbbradsmith/binxelview/readme.txt

 Custom palettes are 24-bit RGB triples (8 bits for each component).
 Click on a colour in the palette box to edit it.

+You can create a default palette named "default.pal" to be loaded automatically at startup.
+As with presets, it will check the current working directory for "default.pal" first, before also checking the directory of the executable.

 If you are able to view a block of palette data in a file, you can quickly copy it to the palette.
 Right click on the first pixel of the block, and the palette will be generated with the colour of each pixel starting with that one.
 Note that this assumes contiguous pixel data, and will not account